 - Next, wave again, and he will pull over to pick you up.
 Tell the driver where you want to go to verify your desired destination is on his route.
 You will pay at the end of the trip.

-- The fare will be about the same as bus fare, $7.50 – 8 pesos.
+- The fare is based on your destination.
+The driver will tell you how much it will be when you get on the bus.
+You’ll pay when you get off.
 Some locals choose to ride the vans over the bus because it is smaller with fewer passengers.

 Public transportation tips and tricks

 - Be respectful of other passengers if you have grocery bags or other items you are carrying.